Innovations in Maternal Health

 "The need is great for expanded maternal care services in our community and we hope mothers appreciate — now more than ever — that they can turn to our Nurse-Family Partnership program for health advice and services that address the mental, physical and psychological health of the whole family," said Veronda Durden, chief executive officer of Any Baby Can.

 Reducing Risks from Preeclampsia

-With increased funding and capacity, our nurses will teach pregnant moms how to use a blood pressure gauge and self-monitoring practices.
+Furthermore, with increased funding and capacity, our nurses will teach pregnant mothers self-monitoring practices and how to use a blood pressure gauge.
 As part of routine visits, clients already have their blood pressure taken more regularly than typical obstetric visits.
-Women who have a high first blood pressure reading or begin to trend upward will be given a blood pressure monitor and encouraged to track daily.
-Nurses also educate women about prenatal and post-natal danger signs (e.g. headaches, nausea, visual disturbance).
+Now, women who have a high blood pressure reading or begin to trend upward will be given a blood pressure monitor and encouraged to track daily.
+Nurses also educate women about prenatal and post-natal danger signs (e.g., headaches, nausea, visual disturbance).
 This information can save lives!

 "My in-home nurse saved my life by having me check my blood pressure and having me speak up to get medicine to bring my blood pressure down to normal so I could care for my newborn." – Nurse-Family Partnership client, 2019.

 To better address maternal mental health for new moms, Any Baby Can will increase training for our in-home nurses, and start specialized counseling support groups for women and their partner.